Azure App Service web app advanced config and extensions

 [your-extension-name]/" rather than being just "/", so any internal links must be updated accordingly.
 For example, suppose your code includes a link to the following:

 "<a href="/Home/Settings">PHP Settings</a>"

-When the link is part of a site extension, the link must be in the following form:
+When the link is part of a web app extension, the link must be in the following form:

-You can work around this requirement by either using only relative paths within your website, or in the case of ASP.NET websites, by using the
+You can work around this requirement by either using only relative paths within your web application, or in the case of ASP.NET applications, by using the

 @Html.ActionLink method which creates the appropriate links for you.

 The code for your web app extension goes under %HOME%\SiteExtensions[your-extension-name].
 We'll call this the extension root.

 To register your web app extension with the applicationHost.config file, you need to place a file called ApplicationHost.xdt in the extension root.
 The content of the ApplicationHost.xdt file should be as follows:

 <site name="%XDT_SCMSITENAME%" xdt:Locator="Match(name)">

 <!-- NOTE: Add your extension name in the application paths below -->